-Jesus made it clear that words have power.
-Not just any words, but his words.
+As already said, Jesus made it clear that words have power. not just any words, but his words.
 He said, "It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life" (John 6:63).

 Remnant Disciples understand the power of words.
-I love the word reward, for example.
-A reward is a recompense for a worthy act.
-God loves to reward and benefit you for diligently seeking him.
+I love the word "reward," for example.
+A reward is recompense for a worthy act.
+God enjoys rewarding and benefiting those who seek him diligently.
 Learn to live the lifestyle of pursuing the things of God, putting him first in your life, and getting your expectation level up there.

 The things you are thankful for are the things that God will multiply in your life.
-I am stunned by those that come to God with a messed up life.
-He receives them, gets them out of a mess, blesses, and prospers.
+Those people who come to God with a messed-up life astound me.
+He receives them, gets them out of a mess, blesses them, and they prosper.
 Then, for some reason, they get too busy to serve him.
 To stop this cycle, you have to be grateful and never forget what the Lord has brought you out of.
-Grateful Disciples are never disappointed.
-Learn to honor God through gratefulness.
+Grateful disciples are never disappointed.
+Learn to honor God through gratitude.
 Put him first every day.

-Words create your daily experiences.
+The words you use each day influence your daily experiences.
 Words are containers of expectation.
 They are filled with possibilities.
 Possibilities come as you change the way you think.
 Words have a powerful effect on the atmosphere around you.
 Get excited about words.
-Words like breakthrough.
-Words like blessed.
-Words like abundance.
-Words like health.
+Words like breakthrough and blessed words like abundance and words like "health"

 Words are powerful tools that open and close doors.
 Every time you change the way you speak, you open a whole new world of opportunities.
-Avoid being problem conscience with problem words, but rather possibility conscience with possibility words.
+Avoid being problem-conscious with problem words, but rather possibility-conscious with possibility words.
 Words are powerful tools for changing your life.
 Use them.

 Jesus, the bread, is the word of God incarnate.
-Could it be possible when you pray the Lord’s Prayer that God responds by giving daily provision through his life-giving word?
-Jesus told his Disciples he had food they didn’t know he had (John 4:34).
+Could it be possible that when you pray the Lord’s Prayer, God responds by giving daily provision through his life-giving word?
+Jesus told his disciples he had food they didn’t know he had (John 4:34).
 Where did it come from?
 Was it within him?

 LANGUAGE, CULTURE, AND WORDS

 Everything God ever did on this earth involved the use of words.
 Words were always involved.
-If God created the world with words, then you can create your world through words.
+If God created the world with words, then you can create your world with words.

 It’s a beautiful thing to experience a revelation from the Holy Spirit.
 There is a difference between the logos word and the rhema word.
-Logos is ink on paper.
-Rhema is a spiritual revelation of that ink on paper.
-Rhema only comes about by the ministry of the Holy Spirit.
-Scripture declares, “The entrance of thy words giveth light; it giveth understanding unto the simple” (Psalms 119:130).
+Logos are made of ink on paper.
+Rhema is the spiritual revelation of that ink on paper.
+Rhema only comes about through the ministry of the Holy Spirit.
+Scripture declares, "The entrance of thy words giveth light; it gives understanding to the simple" (Psalms 119:130).
 This means the word enters your spirit, comes alive, and gives you spiritual understanding.

 The Holy Spirit will bring people into your life.
 These are divine appointments.
 Learn the language of the kingdom of God, and the Holy Spirit will give you spiritual revelation and understanding.